-I know I have (somewhat) veered away from my intent on this site and that is to try to cater to the newest of newbies when it comes to WordPress.
+I know I have (somewhat) veered away from my intent on this site and that is to try to cater to newbies when it comes to WordPress.
 When I first started out with WordPress and tried to get answers on a certain forum or from the extensive WordPress.org Codex, I found the “Know It All” mentality somewhat abrasive.
 If you asked a question you would be chastised for being so stupid to even ask or pointed into a million different directions to get a simple answer.
-After some time and research thanks to Google and all the other WordPress hackers out there, I started to learn the basics of WordPress, PHP and CSS and then the light started to glow in my feeble brain.
+After some time and research thanks to Google and all the other WordPress hackers out there, I started to learn the basics of WordPress, PHP, and CSS and then the light started to glow in my feeble brain.
 And Believe me, I just scratched the surface!

 This post is inspired by a recent client whom I converted a small static HTML site into a WordPress Powered site.
 When I do such a job or setup a new WordPress site for a client, I automatically think that the client knows the difference.
 The questions asked were how to SEO optimize the site’s meta title tags, description, keywords, and alt tags.
 As well as how to change the front page of the site, and add more content pages to the site.
 I thought that the instructions I send new clients were clear on this but let’s get down to the very basics.

 WordPress doesn’t hold the content like your posts, pages, the comments people make or the settings on any static files, instead, it uses a database to hold those and other settings.
 The actual files that are uploaded to your hosting account simply tell the database what to display on the browser.
 Now that is an oversimplified explanation and lacks the proper terms but remember I still am Geek Impaired.
-The advantage here is that the database can be exported for backup very easily to save all the essential content.
+The advantage here is that the database can be exported for backup very easy to save all the essential content.
 If the actual WordPress files on the hosting account are deleted or corrupted they are somewhat universal and can be easily downloaded and restored from WordPress.org.
 So as long as the database is safe you really can’t loose anything.

 That brings us to WordPress themes (not templates) and is the most popular subject for newbies.
 The theme is what is displayed on the browser and is made up of multiple files.
 The look of the theme can be altered but if you know nothing about CSS or the code used in the themes it can very time-consuming to learn on your own.
 Any customization to the theme is done to the actual theme’s files that reside on the hosting account so these changes are not saved in the database.
 So if you do have a custom theme made or you customized it make sure to back it up.